Welcome to today's edition of the Rush 24-7 podcast.

 Democrats are widely expected to take the House, and by a significant margin, perhaps the Senate as well, while capturing a majority of governorships and legislatures.

-Two years ago, winning 14 seats in the House would have been a pipe dream, said Matt Bennett, a founder of third-way moderate democrat organization.
+Two years ago, winning 14 seats in the House would have been a pipe dream, said Matt Bennett, a founder of third-way moderate Democrat organization.

 Yeah, yeah, no such thing.

-It would be crushing, it would be extremely difficult.
+It would be extremely difficult.

 Charlie Cook put it more succinctly.

-I think you'd see a Jim Jones situation, it would be a mass suicide.
+I think you'd see a Jim Jones situation.

 Now, who first raised this?

-Who this is in the New York Times today.
+This is in the New York Times today.

 They're lowering expectations.